 An owner of a racehorse puts a jockey on the horse.
 The jockey has weight restrictions on them and thoroughbreds typically run on the basis of 10% weight on their backs, including saddles.
 They are deemed under heavy stress when they carry more than 143 pounds or 65 kilograms.
 And only a rare individual can win major races with that weight aboard.
-That is the rules for racehorses that are working at the top of their game with extreme fitness galloping over distance.
+That are the rules for racehorses that are working at the top of their game with extreme fitness galloping over distance.

-In research presented in the Journal of Equine Veterinary Science, and published throughout the world as a benchmark and leading research paper, the weight carrying ability of a horse and the effects on them uncovered the degree of stress and soreness they experience.
+In research presented in the Journal of Equine Veterinary Science, and published throughout the world as a benchmark and leading research paper, the weight carrying ability of a horse and its effects on them uncovered the degree of stress and soreness they experience.

-The average weight of a quarter horse reiner standing 15hh, weighs in around 1000 pounds or 450 kilograms.
+The average weight of a quarter horse reiner standing 15hh weighs around 1000 pounds or 450 kilograms.
 Scientists say the correct weight carrying capacity of those horses is 15-20% of their body weight.
-With a saddle weighing an average of 55 pounds/25 kilograms, this allows for a rider weight of just 143 pounds/75 kilograms at 20% ratio.
+With a saddle weighing an average of 55 pounds/25 kilograms, this allows for a rider weight of just 143 pounds/75 kilograms at a 20% ratio.
 The more intense the work required by the horse, the less weight it must carry.

 The big heavy reining rider in this photo is an example of what some reiners are expected to carry.
 You can see the pressure over the horse’s kidneys and back with the downward curve in the horse’s loins.
-Its not a photo angle, in fact it looks worse than this from different angles.
+It’s not a photo angle, in fact, it looks worse than this from different angles.

-We were informed this person is approximately 6 foot tall, and can potentially weigh 286 pounds/130 kilograms, if not more, plus tack.
+We were informed this person is approximately 6 feet tall, and can potentially weigh 286 pounds/130 kilograms, if not more, plus tack.
 According to scientists, he should be riding a horse weighing in at 1550 pounds/700 kilograms.
-That would usually a horse standing over 16.2hh with a solid build; like a warmblood.
+That would usually be a horse standing over 16.2hh with a solid build; like a warmblood.
 Or maybe not on a horse at all.

 Should this person be riding futurity horses in a pen?